Jin dynasty (1115–1234): Relationship to the Jurchens

 In the early 12th century, the Jurchen leader Aguda sent ambassadors to the Liao dynasty to call on the Balhae people there to rebel against the Liao by appealing to a common origin between the Jurchens and Balhae.
 Aguda claimed that "the Jurchens and Bohai were originally of the same family" (女直渤海本同一家) and that they were "actually one family, because in origin they were consisted of seven Wuji tribes."
 The appeal states that both the Jurchens and Balhae people descended from the seven Wuji (Kr.
 Mulgil) tribes.
 However, according to Alexander Kim, this only applied to the Mohe portion of Balhae's population and not the Goguryeo people, who were not included in the seven Wuji tribes.
 The call for Balhae cooperation against the Liao Khitans was a success.
 A Song observer notes that due to discrimination in the Liao government against Balhae people, they were the first to defect to the Jin.

-Families of Balhae descent were able to rise high in the Jin hierarchy.
-Aguda was advised by a Balhae man named Yang Pu who aided him in establishing an imperial court.
-Another Balhae man named Gao Qinyi became the advisor of Wanyan Zonghan, a Jurchen general and close friend of Aguda.
-An 1125 embassy noted that Jin protocol officers included Khitans, Jurchens, as well as Balhae.
-They all spoke Chinese.
-A descendant of the Balhae royal family, Da Gao (1086–1153), served in the Jin army and was given command of eight Balhae battalions in the war against the Song.
-One Balhae commander, Guo Yaoshi (active 1116–1132), fought in each of the Liao, Jin, and Song armies at one point or another.
-Another named Li Yin became jinshi in 1194 and died in 1214 fighting against the Mongols.
-Balhae men such as Zhang Rulin (d.
-1190) and Zhang Rubi (d.
-1187) were key advisers of Emperor Shizong and played a critical role in supporting his accession to the throne.
-Many Balhae literati-officials such as Gao Kan (d.
-1167), Gao Xian (jinshi 1203), Zhang Rulin, Zhang Runeng, Zhang Ruwei (fl.
-1150), Zhang Rufang, and Wang Tingyun (1151–1202) were entrusted as arbiters of culture and cultivated taste.
-Some of the Jin emperors had direct familial connections to Balhae people through their mother's lineage.
-The fourth, fifth and seventh emperors of the Jin dynasty were mothered by Balhae consorts.